boldbi/bold-bi-docs/docs/site-administration/subscription.md

 # Cloud Analytics Server Subscription

-This section explains how to cancel and how to re-activate the subscription for the Bold BI Cloud.
+This section explains how to cancel and reactivate the subscription for Bold BI Cloud.

-The plan details of Bold BI Cloud and the subscription information can be viewed through `Subscription and Billing` option in the Profile icon as follows.
+The plan details for Bold BI Cloud and subscription information can be viewed through the `Subscription and Billing` option in the Profile icon as follows.

 ![Subscription and Billing](/static/assets/site-administration/images/subscription-and-billing.png)
 ![Subscription Page](/static/assets/site-administration/images/subscription-page.png)